 Sparkle’s layout grid is an excellent tool for creating engaging page or section layouts.
 Whilst it’s more commonly used for making image grids for galleries, it can also be used for other content such as text, buttons and boxes.
 In fact, Sparkle gives you a separate layout grid option specifically for image and video content - its called the Image/Video Grid.
-That object can automatically populate a grid with content through a special content selection panel.
+That element can automatically populate a grid with content through a special content selection panel.
 The standard grid, which we are discussing here, is a more flexible option for those who may want to add customised content to grid cells.
 Apart from these differences, both grid options are set up in much the same way.

 Once it’s on the canvas, you can start styling it and adding any content you want.
 Setting up your grid is done through the Style panel on the right of the screen.
 Here you can see the default settings.
 The grid has three elements (called cells).
 Each element is set at 300 x 300 pixels with horizontal and vertical spacing set at 20 px.
 By changing the grid number, you add more cells to the grid which appear under the first row of cells.
 So, by changing the number of elements from three to say six, you will have two rows of cells appear on your screen.